-Atifete Jahjaga is the first female President of Kosovo and served as Head of State in 2011-2016
+Atifete Jahjaga is the first female President of Kosovo and served as Head of State from 2011 to 2016.

 Jahjaga was born in 1975.
-She finished primary and secondary school in Prishtina, where she also completed her studies at the Faculty of Law of the University of Prishtina, In 2000. in 2006-2007, she attended a postgraduate certification program in Police Management and Penal law at the University of Leicester in the United Kingdom, Postgraduate Certification in Crime Science at the University of Virginia in the U.S.A., in the year 2007.
+She finished primary and secondary school in Prishtina, where she also completed her studies at the Faculty of Law of the University of Prishtina, In 2000.
+From 2006 to 2007, she attended a postgraduate certification program in Police Management and Penal law at the University of Leicester in the United Kingdom, and received a Postgraduate Certification in Crime Science from the University of Virginia in the U.S.A., in the year 2007.

 Ms Jahjaga is the recipient of numerous honors and awards including the Doctor Honoris Causa from the University of Durham (2013), the Leadership in Public Service Award from the Clinton Global Initiative (2014), and the honorary degree of Doctor of Law from the University of Leicester (2015).
 In addition to her native Albanian, she speaks Serbian and English.

 Image via St. Edward’s University